-Describing the plasma concentration-time profile (pharmacokinetics, PK) and understanding the quantitative link to therapeutic response (PK-PD) of a drug is paramount for selection of the optimal dosage amount and frequency to treat patients and minimise unwanted adverse events.
+Describing the plasma concentration-time profile (pharmacokinetics, PK) and understanding the quantitative link to therapeutic response (pharmacodynamics, PD) of a drug is paramount for

-PK-PD modelling (also referred to as pharmacometrics or quantitative pharmacology) is the science of developing simplified computer-based models that provide useful mechanistic understanding of the processes involved in drug disposition and corresponding therapeutic effect as a function of time.
+PKPD modelling (also referred to as pharmacometrics or quantitative pharmacology) is the science of developing computer-based mathematical and statistical models that provide useful mechanistic understanding of the processes involved in drug exposure and corresponding therapeutic effect as a function of time.

-PK-PD modelling is applicable to a wide range of pharmacological areas and can be used to analyse data from both animal and human studies.
+PKPD modelling is applicable to a wide range of pharmacological areas and can be used to analyze data from both animal and human studies.

 We currently have international scientific collaborations with highly esteemed academic pharmacometrics research groups and clinical research units at: